NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 You'll also each user's permission level and whether they are a vaccinator.

-This table shows the different permission levels a user can have at an individual pharmacy.
+This table shows the permission levels a user can have at an individual pharmacy.

 | **Permission level**       | **Record and edit vaccinations** | **Add and manage vaccines** | **Create reports** | **Add and manage users** |